stroitzsch/carpark_data_collector_singapore/README.md

 # Carpark Data Collector Singapore

-Python tool for collecting carpark availability data for Singapore from the [Datamall API](https://www.mytransport.sg/datamall) of Singapore's Land Transport Authority (LTA).
-A valid Datamall API key is needed for the use of this tool.
-Collected sample data is included at the [data directory](data).
+Python tool for collecting / downloading carpark availability data for Singapore from the [Datamall API](https://www.mytransport.sg/datamall) of Singapore's Land Transport Authority (LTA).
+A Datamall API key (currently free) is needed for downloads from the API with this tool.

+Collected sample data is included in [`data`](data).

 ## Installation